Session 6: Deuteronomy

 let our eyes and our ears be open to you

 let our hearts find their rest and their joy in you

 that we may grow in grace and live to your glory.

 Blessed are you, Creator, Redeemer and Sustainer.

-Watch the videos and make notes in your journal about anything that strikes you.
+Watch the videos and make notes in your reflective learning journal about anything that strikes you.